 The longitudinal slope of a channel is the ratio of elevation change between two points on the channel bed to the length of the channel between the same two points.
 Slope is an indicator of stream energy or power.
 The lower the slope, the lower the energy, and the slower the water flows.
 Stream slopes within mountainous stream systems are typically greater than 10 percent.
-However, slopes within the Jackson Creek and tributary reaches are more indicative of lowland streams found in Southeastern Wisconsin and generally do not exceed 0.5 percent, as shown in Table II-17.
-In general, the mainstem reaches contain much lower slopes than the tributaries, but all stream reaches contain fairly gentle slopes ranging from about 0.13 to 0.93 percent.
-It is important to note that the higher-sloped reaches (i.e. greater than 0.5 percent), particularly tributaries C, D, and E are an artifact of channelization that shortened stream lengths.
+However, slopes within the Jackson Creek and tributary agricultural ditches are more indicative of lowland streams found in Southeastern Wisconsin and generally do not exceed 0.5 percent, as shown in Table 22.
+In general, the mainstem reaches contain much lower slopes than the agricultural ditches and agricultural Ditches C, D, and E contain the greatest slopes (i.e. greater than 0.5 percent).

 Healthy streams naturally meander or migrate across a landscape over time.
 Sinuosity is a measure of how much a stream meanders.
 It is defined as the ratio of channel length between two points on a channel to the straight-line distance between the same two points.
 Sinuosity or channel pattern can range from straight to a winding pattern, or meandering.
 Channelized sections of streams that have been straightened typically have low sinuosity or a number closer to one.
-Stream reaches within the Jackson Creek have sinuosities that range from 1.10 to 1.47 in 2010 as shown in Table II-17, and include both channelized and nonchannelized segments.
+For example, all of the agricultural ditches have a sinuosity of 1.0, because they were all constructed ditches in a straight line.
+In contrast, stream reaches within Jackson Creek have sinuosities of 1.16 in Reach 1, 1.57 in Reach 2, and 1.37 in Reach 3 in 2010 as shown in Table 22.
+Reaches 1 and 2 included both channelized and non-channelized segments that accounts for the lower sinuosity values, whereas Reach 2 is a highly meandering entirely nonchannelized segment of stream.